Pulsed Power for

 Nuclear Deterrence

-Pulsed power systems enable the study of materials under extreme conditions, reproducing high pressures, high strain rates, and hypervelocity impacts in a controlled and repeatable way.
-Techniques such as flash radiography, isentropic compression and electromagnetic projectile acceleration provide critical data on material response and dynamic phenomena.
+Pulsed power systems allow the study of materials under extreme conditions, reproducing high pressures, rapid strain rates, and hypervelocity impacts in a controlled and repeatable way.
+Techniques such as flash radiography, isentropic compression, and electromagnetic projectile acceleration provide essential insights into material behaviour and dynamic phenomena, supporting nuclear deterrence programs as well as broader defence and strategic research.
+Building on decades of experience, ITOPP delivers tailored experimental solutions and collaborates closely with partners to advance high-precision research and innovative applications.

 Flash Radiography